 Dr. Maria Mabetoa

-In order to safeguard the public as well as the integrity of the professions, no-one may practise social work or child and youth care work (at professional and auxiliary levels) without being registered with the South African Council for Social Service Professions as stipulated in the Social Service Professions Act 110 of 1978.
-Thus, registration is mandatory for social workers, social auxiliary workers, student social workers, student social auxiliary workers, child and youth care workers, auxiliary child and youth care workers, student child and youth care workers, and student auxiliary child and youth care workers.
+In order to safeguard the public as well as the integrity of the professions, no one may practice social work or child and youth care work (at professional and auxiliary levels) without being registered with the South African Council for Social Service Professions as stipulated in the Social Service Professions Act 110 of 1978.
+Thus, registration is mandatory for social workers, social auxiliary workers, students in social worker and social auxiliary, child and youth care workers (professional category), child and youth care workers (auxiliary category) and students child and youth care work (professional and auxiliary categories).

 The mandate of the SACSSP is fulfilled by Council, Professional Board for Social Work and Professional Board for Child and Youth Care Work under its auspices, supported by its Secretariat (administration).